Frequently Asked Questions

 Descente London Duathlon is taking place in Richmond Park, south-west London.
 You can find more information and the route maps for all of the different challenges here.

 How do I enter?

 Entries are only accepted online.
 You can enter Descente London Duathlon 2019 here.

 How do I guarantee a place?

 There is no specified closing date for entries, but some categories may fill up faster than others.
 If you go through the online entry process and make payment, you will be guaranteed a place.

 How do I know that I am entered to the race?

-You should receive an email from us confirmation your payment for the challenge you’ve entered.
-This will quote the following wording: “Limelight Projects Group”.
+You should receive an email from us confirming your payment for the challenge you’ve entered.

 If you are unsure that you are entered to the race follow the procedure below: